-How are we going to present the budget Vs actual?.
-One of the most popular format is the ‘S-curve’ where the actual cost is plotted against the planned budget.
+How are we going to present the budget Vs the actual?.
+One of the most popular formats is the ‘S-curve’ where the actual cost is plotted against the planned budget.
 The same can be shown in a tabular form.

 Step#2 – Estimate Costs

 The cost management plan is ready.
-Next logical step to budgeting is cost estimation.
-Here are the list of tools and techniques used for project cost estimation;
+The next logical step in budgeting is cost estimation.
+Here is the list of tools and techniques used for project cost estimation;

 2.1 Analogous Estimation